aspose-email/Aspose.Email-API-References/english/net/aspose.email/mailmessage/gethtmlbodytext/_index.md

 ## Examples

-The following example shows how to get an email message’s HTML body as plain text.
+The following example shows how to get an email message�s HTML body as plain text.

 [C#]